-This cycle of short bursts of pleasure followed by craving characterize all hedonic happiness from food to sex to financial gains.
+This cycle of short bursts of pleasure followed by craving characterizes all hedonic happiness from food to sex to financial gains.
 While these may all be fun – they are characterized by this vicious cycle and don’t end up bringing us the long-lasting happiness we’re seeking.
 In fact, a study even showed that people who are materialistic and consumeristic don’t gain happiness from their consumption.

-So where do we find long-term bliss?
-It is actually eudaimonic happiness that helps ensure stable and lasting feelings of happiness and well-being. individuals who live a “eudaimonic” lifestyle live a life rich in compassion, altruism and greater meaning.
+So, where do we find long-term bliss?
+It is actually eudaimonic happiness that helps ensure stable and lasting feelings of happiness and well-being.
+Individuals who live a “eudaimonic” lifestyle live a life rich in compassion, altruism, and greater meaning.
 Remember how that felt.
-Kindness, service and greater purpose give us boosts in our well-being that we cannot find anywhere else.
-Research shows that these qualities are linked to greater health, happiness and well-being as well as lower inflammation levels!
+Kindness, service, and greater purpose give us boosts in our well-being that we cannot find anywhere else.
+Research shows that these qualities are linked to greater health, happiness, and well-being as well as lower inflammation levels!

 Still not persuaded?
 Think about a time that you helped another person or contributed to someone else’s life.
 A great way to boost your positive mood is to shift your attention from yourself to others.
-Decades of research has shown that our connection to others in a meaningful way is crucial to our psychological and physical health and well-being (for more, see my TEDx talk).
+Decades of research have shown that our connection to others in a meaningful way is crucial to our psychological and physical health and well-being (for more, see my TEDx talk).
 That’s right, go do something nice or helpful for someone else: your family, your friends, strangers, colleagues.
 Go out of your way and be kind.
-Share, care, donate, volunteer, listen, extend a helping hand.
+Share, care, donate, volunteer, listen, and extend a helping hand.

 We’re not saying you should stop eating chocolate or having fun.
 Keep enjoying life!
 Just make sure you’re balancing eudaimonic activities with the hedonic ones!
-Seek ways in which you can contribute to other people, animals or the planet.
+Seek ways in which you can contribute to other people, animals, or the planet.
 Explore different wisdom traditions and understand how others have found meaning for centuries and across traditions and cultures.
 By asking yourself what your purpose is in life you might just find…the very thing that makes you come alive!